ImageInLib/ImageInLib/README.md

 ### Licensing

-ImageInLib/ImageInLib is licensed under the **BSD 3-Clause "New" or "Revised" License**
+ImageInLib is licensed under the **BSD 3-Clause "New" or "Revised" License**

 **This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 721537**